Zainaer0922/AL4RAG/README.md

     --lora_alpha 16 \
     --eval_strategy steps \
     --eval_steps 50
-# For answer generation, modify the model path and dataset path in generate_answers.py and run
+# For answer generation, modify the model path and dataset path in generate_answers.py, and run
 python generate_answers.py
+# For evaluation process, please follow our paper.